 As we celebrate International Women’s Day, we affirm our commitment to an equitable, diverse, and inclusive world where women are celebrated and valued.
 Collectively, we can all #EmbraceEquity and advance women’s rights, together.

 Women hold the key to building a world free from hunger and poverty.
-According to the Food and Agriculture Organization of the United Nations (FAO), if women are given the same access to resources as men, the number of hungry people in the world could be .
+According to the Food and Agriculture Organization of the United Nations (FAO), if women are given the same access to resources as men, the number of hungry people in the world could be reduced by up to 150 million.

 At Bountifield, we embrace the power of women as leaders in the fight against hunger with our “She Feeds Africa” program.
 This initiative supported by Zinpro Corporation and Anderson Foundation works to advance women’s economic empowerment in the field of agriculture Kenya.
 Through the program, we are providing emerging women entrepreneurs with access to small-scale mechanized tools, technical training, and business support for their agribusinesses to process nutritious crops for their communities.
 This key strategy contributes to the greater global efforts as outlined by the United Nations’ Sustainable Development Goals (SDGs), including SDG 2 ‘Zero Hunger’ and SDG 5 ‘Gender Equality.’